Ricardo55-guy/ricardos-dots-arch/README.md

 # ricardos-dots-arch
 My FreeBSD dotfiles, but ported to Arch Linux.
-This is not done yet it is in testting
+This is not done yet it is in testing